FOREX-Euro hovers near 2-year lows as Spanish worries unabated

 "This is in line with our economist's expectations and we expect that the market moving towards this view to lead to a reversal of the USD's recent rally," BNP Paribas analysts wrote in a client note.

-They said based on their fair-value models, the euro looked substantially undervalued across the board following its falls in recent weeks.
+They said based on their fair-value models, the euro looked substantially undervalued across the board following its underperformance in recent weeks.

 "We recommend going long EURUSD, targeting a return to fair value of 1.2420 with the stop loss at 1.1870, slightly below the 5 year low of 1.1877," they added.